AstraZeneca resumes UK trials of COVID-19 vaccine halted by patient illness | MarketScreener

 The Serum Institute of India said it would restart its trials once it had permission from the Drugs Controller General of India.

-Brazil's health regulator ANVISA said it was awaiting notice from the British MHRA confirming that resumption of trials has been authorized before resuming in Brazil.
+Brazil's health regulator ANVISA said on Saturday evening it had approved the resumption of trials after reviewing data sent by the MHRA.

 The Federal University of Sao Paulo, which is conducting the paused trials, said in a statement that 4,600 of the planned 5,000 volunteers have been recruited and vaccinated without any of them reporting any serious health issues.